New lockdown affects churches

 New reality, same mission

-Has the lockdown made you reconsider your church communications?
+Has 2020 made you reconsider your church communications?
 Has this been the time to move to an email magazine?
 You could use free options like Mailchimp.com for great templates, which also gives you control over evaluation of who reads it and information on who clicks through to links.

 You can also adapt templates with images and text boxes.
 See our How To guide of how to use Mailchimp for your e-newsletter.
 Contact our Communications Officer if you would like to explore this option and feel uncertain about how to proceed.